dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/managing.md

 ```

 > [!NOTE]
-> In EF Core 5.0, you can also change the namespace independently of the directory using `-Namespace`.
+> You can also change the namespace independently of the directory using `-Namespace`.

 ***